Go.Compare: Advertising

-In June 2009 the company launched an advertising campaign featuring a fictional Italian tenor called Gio Compario, played by Wynne Evans.
-The advertisements feature 'Gio' singing the 'Go Compare' tune (inspired by Over There) in various locations, and in 2015 were voted "most irritating advertisement".
+On 19 August 2009, the company launched an advertising campaign featuring a fictional Italian tenor called Gio Compario, played by Wynne Evans.
+The advertisements feature 'Gio' singing about the company to the tune of "Over There" in various locations.
+In 2015, the campaign was voted the UK's "most irritating advertisement".

 In response to this reaction, Go Compare deliberately subverted the campaign in July 2012 by running a series of adverts where celebrity guests such as Sue Barker, Jimmy Carr, Stuart Pearce, Ray Mears, Louie Spence and Stephen Hawking lined up to "silence" the character of Gio Compario.
 Marketing officer Kevin Hughes said, "It was risky, but a brand has to listen to its customers."
 The character returned in July 2015 after an 18-month break, singing as part of what Evans called a "much calmer performance".
-The character appeared again in 2020 after the coronavirus lockdown measures were eased in the UK in July 2020.
+The character appeared again in 2020 after coronavirus lockdown measures were eased in the UK in July 2020.

+In 2023, Go.Compare rebranded to emphasize the ".compare" domain.
+To launch the rebrand, Go.Compare collaborated with ITV's The Voice and received a bronze award at the 2023 Campaign Media Week Awards for its media sponsorship.

+Since 2024, Go.Compare has aimed to modernise its brand, toning down the use of Gio Compario and focusing more on how the brand makes consumers feel when they use the site.

 Public image

 In September 2007 the company admitted that, on one occasion, an unlawful breach of privacy had taken place with regard to the passing on of data provided by customers.
 It said that this was the result of a breach of contract by a sub-contractor, Performance Direct, and stated that it would take immediate action to prevent it happening again.

-In January 2008 the site was blacklisted for a time by Google due to "irregular inbound links".
+In January 2008 the site was banned for a time by Google due to "irregular inbound links".
 This resulted in its share of search traffic for the term "car insurance" reducing from 17.49% to 2.31%.
-Gocompare.com was blacklisted again in April 2009.
+Gocompare.com was banned again in April 2009.